FOREX-Yen stalls as finance minister warns on intervention

 “But one has to bear in mind that there is the G20 agreement not to, and that to work any intervention would need to be large and really that means it would need the support of the Fed and the European Central Bank.”

-The improved tone on European stock markets - still on course for their fourth straight week of losses - helped the Australian and Canadian dollars rise half a percent each.

-But overall their U.S. counterpart was marginally higher against the basket of currencies that measures its broad strength, taking some comfort from Federal Reserve Chair Janet Yellen’s promise on Thursday that the U.S. central bank was on course to tighten rates gradually.
+The dollar was higher across the board after taking some comfort from Federal Reserve Chair Janet Yellen’s promise on Thursday that the U.S. central bank was on course to tighten rates gradually going forward.

 Yellen’s statement last week that the Fed should proceed cautiously in light of looming global risks to the U.S. economy have been at the heart of sharp falls over the past 10 days for the dollar against the euro and yen.